Fredy-devsec/python-port-scanner/README.md

-# 🔐 ScanFred — Python Port Scanner
+# 🔐 ScanFredy — Python Port Scanner

 A simple TCP port scanning project developed in Python for **educational purposes and cybersecurity learning**.